gabo05555/Marketplace/README.md

 - Upload photos
 - Manage their own listings
 - Edit/delete their listings
+- Send messages to sellers
+- View and manage received messages
+- Get email notifications for new messages

 ### Creating a Listing
 1. Click "Sign In" and authenticate with your email